Ahmed-Atmani/sChemeInterpreter/README.md

 - Apply
 - Copy function for values (be careful which values to copy!)
-- Stack trace for error info (return Error Value object with stack trace)
+- Stack trace for error info (return Error Value object with stack trace) => Or just check on all procs if value is of type Error, then AppendTrace(errorValue, currentProcName)

 ### Changes to add
 - Add IsNull to HasAtom, ...